LLM-Instruct-at-UZH-Shared-Task-2026/LLM-Instruct-at-UZH-Shared-Task-2026/README.md

-# LLM-Instruct ArgMining 2026 Pipeline
+# LLM-Instruct at UZH Shared Task - ArgMining 2026

 This repository contains the code used to run the LLM-Instruct system for the ArgMining Workshop 2026 shared task.